Prairie Weather (Rural Roots Canada) – Winter Weather begins across the prairies, first with snow, then with colder conditions

 Alberta

 The snow moves on.
 In the early morning, there will likely continue to be snow near the US border, but it will taper off as the system moves south.
 That will lead into some dry weather for the remainder of the day.
-Most of Alberta will experience a sunny Saturday afternoon, and it may be slightly warmer, especially over the foothills, where temperatures could climb to the 0 to -5 range.
-Elsewhere, colder than average weather continues, with many parts of central and southern Alberta unable to exceed -10.
+Most of Alberta will experience a sunny Saturday afternoon, and it may be slightly warmer over the foothills, where temperatures could climb to the -5 to -10 range.
+Elsewhere, colder than average weather continues, with many parts of central and southern Alberta stuck in the -15 to -20 range.

 Saskatchewan